spau0002/CST8242/README.md

-# my report section for CST8242
+# My report section for CST8242